spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-mjolnir.md

 ### Get an access token

+The bot requires an access token to be able to connect to your homeserver.
 Refer to the documentation on [how to obtain an access token](obtaining-access-tokens.md).

 ### Make sure the account is free from rate limiting

 If your homeserver's implementation is Synapse, you will need to prevent it from rate limiting the bot's account. **This is a required step.
 If you do not configure it, Mjolnir will crash.**

 This can be done using Synapse's [Admin APIs](https://element-hq.github.io/synapse/latest/admin_api/user_admin_api.html#override-ratelimiting-for-users).
-It can be accessed both externally and internally.
+They can be accessed both externally and internally.

 To expose the APIs publicly, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file.